 What if I have to come late or leave early?

-Arrivals will begin at 4pm on Friday June 13; for those coming after work or who need to come later, you’re welcome to join whenever you can that evening.
-Dinner will be served at 6 pm.
-On Sunday, we will need to leave the venue by 1pm.
+We understand that people are juggling various schedules; while we hope participants can attend the entire retreat, we know some people may need to miss bits of the retreat on either end.
+Note that we are not able to offer prorated amounts/discounts if people attend more or less of the retreat.
+Arrivals will begin at 4:00pm on Friday, May 29; for those coming after work or who need to come later, you’re welcome to join whenever you can that evening.
+Dinner will be served at 6:00pm.
+On Sunday, we will need to leave the venue by 1:00pm.
 If you need to head out a bit earlier, that’s fine, though we hope you will stay so you don’t miss our community closing as a whole group.

 What if I don’t have a car or mode of transportation?